shijistar/enum-plus/README.md

 WeekEnum.Saturday; // 6
 ```

+> Please note that when creating enums, all enum items must maintain a consistent data structure.
+For example, you cannot use both Key-Value format and Standard format in the same enum.
+>
 > You can pass in some optional configuration options to better control the behavior of the enum.
 Please refer to the [Enum Configuration Options](#-enum-configuration-options) section for details.

 ## API